 $150 per group (up to 25 students)

-During this tactile learning experience, secondary students will design and produce their own book – from creating the cover and stitching the pages to personalising, decorating and adding content.
+During this tactile learning experience, secondary students will design and produce their own book – from creating the cover and stitching the pages to personalising and decorating their creation.

-The program also includes a guided tour of the Library's History of the Book collection in the World of the book (formerly Mirror of the world) exhibition and a visit to the stunning La Trobe Reading Room.
+The program also includes a guided tour of the Library's History of the Book collection in the World of the book exhibition and a visit to the stunning La Trobe Reading Room.